 Seth continued his research into business curriculums such as accounting, business management, and information systems, but the discovery of healthcare administration was the choice that excited him most.
 He attended Weber State University in Ogden, Utah where he earned his bachelor’s degree in health administration.
 After graduation, he began his career in the healthcare industry working in administration for the elderly.
 The CEO of the organization recognized Whitmer’s talent and genuine excitement for the industry while mentoring him and encouraged Seth to go for his master’s degree.

-Seth Whitmer researched the schools he wanted to attend for his master’s degree program.
+Seth researched the schools he wanted to attend for his master’s degree program.
 He chose the University of Washington as one of the top-ranked school on the west coast.
 This was an enormously life-changing decision.
 Not only would he further his education, but he would meet Megan, a student studying to become a respiratory therapist.
 Megan would also soon become the love of his life, his wife, and mother of their five children.

-During his career, Seth Whitmer operated as the healthcare administrator for many organizations.
+During his career, he operated as the healthcare administrator for many organizations.
 While he was studying for his master’s degree, he worked at three hospitals on the North Olympic Peninsula.
 He furthered his career at an Eastern Washington clinic, a rural hospital, the Airforce Medical Services, and an Oregon clinic.
 He and his family have recently moved to eastern Washington for Seth to run a healthcare facility for the Department of Energy.

 How did you get started in the healthcare industry?
 What inspired you to do so?